b0nes164/GPUPrefixSums/README.md

 ## GPUPrefixSumsWGPU

-Barebones implementation, mainly to be used as a testbed.
+Barebones implementation--no vectorization, no wave intrinsics--to be used as a testbed.

 Requirements:
 * wgpu 22.0